fepegar/resector/README.md

     booktitle = {Medical {Image} {Computing} and {Computer} {Assisted} {Intervention} {\textendash} {MICCAI} 2020}, publisher = {Springer International Publishing},
-    author = {P{\'e}rez-Garc{\'i}a, Fernando and Rodionov, Roman and Alim-Marvasti, Ali and Sparks, Rachel and Duncan, John S. and Ourselin, S{\'e}bastien}, editor = {Martel, Anne L. and Abolmaesumi, Purang and Stoyanov, Danail and Mateus, Diana and Zuluaga, Maria A. and Zhou, S. Kevin and Racoceanu, Daniel and Joskowicz, Leo}, year = {2020},
+    author = {P{\'e}rez-Garc{\'i}a, Fernando and Rodionov, Roman and Alim-Marvasti, Ali and Sparks, Rachel and Duncan, John S. and Ourselin, S{\'e}bastien}, year = {2020},
     keywords = {Segmentation, Self-supervised learning, Neurosurgery},
     pages = {115--125},